-SEMESTER -I
+SEMESTER-I

 COURSE TITLE SYSTEMATICS AND ANIMAL DIVERSITY

 TOTAL HOURS 60

 HOURS/WEEK 4

 SUBJECT CODE 21PEZO11B

-COURSE TYPE DSE - 1B
+COURSE TYPE DSE - IB

 CREDITS 4

 MARKS 100

-To build on the concepts of biodiversity and to enlighten the taxonomic classification of animals.
+❖ To build on the concepts of biodiversity and to enlighten the taxonomic classification of animals.

 CO.NO.
-COURSE OBJECTIVES CO-1 Understand the concepts of biosystematics and its importance.
+The learners will be able to CO-1 Understand the concepts of biosystematics and its importance.
 CO-2 Develop the methods of collection and preservation techniques in taxonomy.
 CO-3 Analyze the application of the important rules of zoological nomenclature.
 CO-4 Compare the various structures and functions of eco systems in India.
 CO-5 Create knowledge on the importance of diversity of the marine and mangrove eco systems.